 Sulfates can be harsh for dry hair but work well for oily hair.
 Silicones provide shine and protection but can build up over time.
-Parabens preserve products safely, whilst natural ingredients like aloe and glycerin add moisture.
+Parabens preserve products safely, while natural ingredients like aloe and glycerin add moisture.

 Layering Products: The Secret to Achieving Your Desired Look